 Astrid Viaud holds a doctorate in political and social sciences from the Catholic University of Louvain (UCL, Belgium).
 Her thesis analysed “The coercive action of the European Union with regard to sanctions in the international order: the cases of Iran, Syria, and Russia”.
-She is a visiting researcher at Vocal Europe working on UN, EU and US economic sanctions, and Iran.
+She is a policy analyst at Vocal Europe working on UN, EU and US economic sanctions, and Iran.

-Ebubekir ISIK is a Senior Policy Analyst at Vocal Europe.
-He works on EU Foreign Policy and EU Enlargement Politics.
+Ebubekir ISIK is a Policy Analyst at Vocal Europe.
+He works on EU Foreign Policy, and Turkey.

 Saša Kulenović obtained his Master’s Degree in international Affairs at Johns Hopkins University SAIS in 2013 and subsequently developed a professional background in project management and political analysis.
 He is currently a visiting fellow at Vocal Europe.

 Senior EU Grant Expert

 Christine Kotarakos is an external associate working on EU Grants.
 For her full CV, please see the link: https://bit.ly/2nVDtdO